 Nationwide, an average 16 people die each year in grain bin tragedies.

 Agency to drop rule that hunters in two DMAs register their harvests.

 Corn and soybeans are starting to shows signs of stress with little rain.

-Penn State Extension is offering its interactive, informative, and low-cost series of classes on diabetes, beginning in late April.
+Penn State Extension is offering its interactive, informative, and low-cost series of classes on diabetes, beginning in October.
 “Dining with Diabetes: A Program for Adults with Diabetes and their Families,” is designed to teach those with type 2 diabetes or pre-diabetes how to manage their condition.
 The set of 6 classes are offered in a social and interactive setting.
 A new attraction of the classes is that the series is offered without charge for Medicare or Medicaid beneficiaries.
 For others, the total cost for the first 6 classes is $40 for an individual or $55 for a family of two.
 The fee includes all educational materials, lab tests and foods served, with scholarships available, based on financial need.

 Professionals know how important it is to be careful when using pesticides.
 We all strive to use the least toxic, effective option, read the label and follow the directions, calibrate, measure carefully and wear the required personal protective equipment.

 Bagworms (Thyridopteryx ephemeraeformis) seem to be making pests of themselves across the Commonwealth.
 Extension educators across the state have been seeing considerable damage from this native insect.